-Phonic Books Dandelion Readers Vowel Spellings Level 4 Toad and Newt includes 12 books introducing alternative vowel and consonant spellings, with accompanying activities for Pre-K and Kindergarten.
+Phonic Books Dandelion Readers Vowel Spellings Level 4 Toad and Newt: 12 books introducing alternative spellings for vowels and consonants, aimed at Pre-K and Kindergarten.
+Includes accompanying activities.

-Celebrate the fierce aunties in your life with this joyful picture book by Laurel Goodluck and Steph Littlebird.
-A vibrant tribute to the special bonds and support aunties provide.
+Celebrate the special bond with your fierce aunties in this joyful and vibrant book by Indigenous author and illustrator Laurel Goodluck and Steph Littlebird.

 A groundbreaking history of the Western Hemisphere by Pulitzer Prize-winning historian Greg Grandin, revealing the intertwined identities of North and South America.